Obtaining Estonian Citizenship

 – the right to run as a candidate in all elections and referendums in Estonia,

 – the right to diplomatic protection by the state of Estonia while abroad,

 – all the rights of an EU citizen, incl. visa-free travel within the EU and in many other countries,

 – the right to work without permit anywhere in the EU,

 – the right to conduct business anywhere in the EU.

 - First, you need to become a resident of Estonia.

 - Then you have to take an Estonian language exam (unless you acquired your primary, secondary or higher education in Estonian).
 Children under the age of 15 and adults with legal restricted-activity capacity are not required to take the exam.
 The exams are organised (and exemptions granted) by the Innove Foundation.

 - Next, take an exam to test your knowledge of the Estonian constitution and the Citizenship Act.
 Children under the age of 15 and adults with restricted active legal capacity are not required to take the exam.

-- After the exam, submit your application and other required forms to the Estonian Police and Border Guard.
+- After the exam, submit your application and other required forms to the Estonian Police and Border Guard Board.
 Once you have passed the required examinations, you need to submit an application in Estonian to become a citizen.
 You can fill one online or print it out and fill it in by hand.
 You can also complete the application at any service point of the Police and Border Guard Board with the help of their staff.